- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin Number object

-1 root2 #3 # All ECMA builtin methods of the `Number` object are supported4 #5 # Examples:6 #7 node Number.MAX_VALUE = ${ Number.MAX_VALUE }8 node Number.MIN_VALUE = ${ Number.MIN_VALUE }9 node Number.POSITIVE_INFINITY = ${ Number.POSITIVE_INFINITY }10 node Number.NEGATIVE_INFINITY = ${ Number.NEGATIVE_INFINITY }11 node Number.isFinite(null) = ${ Number.isFinite(null) }12 node Number.isFinite(0) = ${ Number.isFinite(0) }13 node Number.NaN = ${ Number.NaN }14 node Number('123') = ${ Number('123') }15 node Number('12.3') = ${ Number('12.3') }16 node Number('') = ${ Number('') }17 node Number(' ') = ${ Number(' ') }18 node Number('blabla') = ${ Number('blabla') }19 node Number('0x11') = ${ Number('0x11') }20 node Number('0b11') = ${ Number('0b11') }21 node Number('0o11') = ${ Number('0o11') }22 node Number('foo') = ${ Number('foo') }23 node Number('100a') = ${ Number('100a') }24 node Number('123ABC') = ${ Number('123ABC') }
+1 root 2 # 3 # All ECMA builtin methods of the `Number` object are supported 4 # 5 # Examples: 6 # 7 node Number.MAX_VALUE = ${ Number.MAX_VALUE } 8 node Number.MIN_VALUE = ${ Number.MIN_VALUE } 9 node Number.POSITIVE_INFINITY = ${ Number.POSITIVE_INFINITY } 10 node Number.NEGATIVE_INFINITY = ${ Number.NEGATIVE_INFINITY } 11 node Number.isFinite(null) = ${ Number.isFinite(null) } 12 node Number.isFinite(0) = ${ Number.isFinite(0) } 13 node Number.NaN = ${ Number.NaN } 14 node Number('123') = ${ Number('123') } 15 node Number('12.3') = ${ Number('12.3') } 16 node Number('') = ${ Number('') } 17 node Number(' ') = ${ Number(' ') } 18 node Number('blabla') = ${ Number('blabla') } 19 node Number('0x11') = ${ Number('0x11') } 20 node Number('0b11') = ${ Number('0b11') } 21 node Number('0o11') = ${ Number('0o11') } 22 node Number('foo') = ${ Number('foo') } 23 node Number('100a') = ${ Number('100a') } 24 node Number('123ABC') = ${ Number('123ABC') }

 root